 There is no difference in flavor really with white or yellow ones.
 The only thing you know for sure when eating one that is orange is, it's a female.
 The orange coloring is caused by an overabundance of zeaxanthin, but this does not affect flavor.

 Get large scallops and rinse them well under cold running water to remove any residual sand.
 Then, looking at them, you should be able to see the mussel where the scallop attached itself to its shell.
 Remove that as it is hard and not pleasant to eat.

 Pat them dry.
 Well dry.
 The secret to a well-seared scallop is to make sure they are totally dry.
 If they aren't they will "steam" rather than fry and brown.

-Be sure to cook your scallops in a hot pan, and please, don't overcook them.
-Just to opaque...a little underdone is better than overdone.
+Be sure to cook your scallops in a hot pan, and please, don't overcrowd or overcook them.
+Just too opaque...a little underdone is better than overdone.
 Overdone scallops are rubbery, and probably a big reason many people say they don't like them.

 LindySez: If you wanted, you could make this a main course, just add more!

 Fresh Corn with Seared Scallops

 - 1 medium zucchini small dice

 - 1 tablespoon extra virgin olive oil

 - Salt and freshly ground pepper to taste